bermi/jsonp-client/README.md

 ### Callbacks

 jsonp-client assumes you will explicitly define a callback on the URL.
-This is a design decistion aimed to simplify the interface of the jsonp-client library.
+This is a design decision aimed to simplify the interface of the jsonp-client library.

 Here is a sample method for automatically add callbacks to your URL's